MicrosoftDocs/memdocs/memdocs/intune/configuration/custom-settings-linux.md

 5. In **Configuration settings**, configure the following settings:

-    - **Execution context**: Specify in which context the script should be executed in.
+    - **Execution context**: Select the context the script is executed in.
+Your options:
+      - **User** (default): When a user signs in to the device, the script runs.
+If a user never signs into the device, and there isn't any user affinity, then the script doesn't run.
+      - **Root**: Runs at the device level.
+The script runs if there are zero (0) users signed in, or if there are many users signed in to the device.

     - **Execution frequency**: Select how frequently the script should be executed.
+The default is **Every 15 minutes**.

     - **Execution retries**: If the script fails, enter how many times Intune should retry running the script.
+The default is **No retries**.

-    - **Execution Script**: Use this file picker to upload a pre-written Bash script.
+    - **Execution Script**: Select the file picker to upload an existing Bash script.
 Only add `.sh` files.

       Microsoft has some samples Bash scripts at [https://github.com/microsoft/shell-intune-samples/tree/master/Linux](https://github.com/microsoft/shell-intune-samples/tree/master/Linux).

-    - **Bash Script**: If you upload an existing Bash script, the contents are shown.
-The script can be edited inline in this input box.
+    - **Bash Script**: After you add an existing Bash script, the script text is shown.
+You can also edit the script.

 6. Select **Next**.
 7. In **Scope tags** (optional), assign a tag to filter the profile to specific IT groups, such as `US-NC IT Team` or `JohnGlenn_ITDepartment`.
 For more information about scope tags, see [Use RBAC and scope tags for distributed IT](../fundamentals/scope-tags.md).